 - Popping sensation in your finger or thumb joints

 Tendonitis and tenosynovitis are types of tendon injuries.
 They often occur together.
-The most common cause is overuse of the affected tendon.
+The most common cause is the overuse of the affected tendon.
 Most of the time there is an injury, or several repeated small injuries or tears, to the tendon.
 This may initially cause some inflammation of the tendon.
 But, in the longer term, if these repetitive injuries continue, it can lead to tendon damage (degeneration).
-Computer work has become one of the leading causes for these conditions.
+Computer work has become one of the leading causes of these conditions.